omar-diab/DL-Project-One/README.md

 |---|---:|---:|---:|---:|---:|
 | Baseline (No Regularization) | 85.81% | 44.50% | 45.82% | 41.31% | 39.99% |

-Interpretation:
+**Interpretation**

 - the MLP fits the training subset very strongly,
 - but validation and test performance remain much lower,
-- making the baseline a valid starting point for a regularization study.
+- which makes the baseline a valid starting point for a regularization study.

 ---